xuzhaokui/netmap/WINDOWS/README.txt

 	http://www.cygwin.com/

-   with base packages, make, C compiler, possibly git and other utilities used to build the sample programs pkt-gen
+   with base packages, make, C compiler, dos2unix, possibly git and other utilities used to build the sample programs pkt-gen and the dynamic generated header netmap_version.h

 There are two build methods: